 3. Clinicians inform clients at the outset of the professional relationship, and as regular thereafter as is reasonably necessary, of the: a. limits to confidentiality; and b. foreseeable users of the information generated in the course of the relationship.

-4. When a standard of this code allows clinicians to disclose information obtained in the course of the provision of psychological/speech pathology services, they disclose only that information which is necessary to achieve the purpose of the disclosure, and then only to people required to have that information.
+4. When a standard of this code allows clinicians to disclose information obtained in the course of the provision of therapy services, they disclose only that information which is necessary to achieve the purpose of the disclosure, and then only to people required to have that information.

-5. Psychologists/Speech Pathologists use information collected about the client for a purpose other than primary purpose of the collection only: a. with the consent of the client; b. if the information is de-identified and used in the course of duly approved research or; c. when the use is required or authorised by order of law.
+5. Our clinicians use information collected about the client for a purpose other than primary purpose of the collection only: a. with the consent of the client; b. if the information is de-identified and used in the course of duly approved research or; c. when the use is required or authorised by order of law.

-6. Release of information to clients: psychologists/speech pathologists, with consideration of legislative exceptions and their organisational requirements, do not refuse an reasonable request from clients, or former clients, to access client information, for which the psychologist/speech pathologist have professional responsibility.
+6. Release of information to clients: clinicians, with consideration of legislative exceptions and their organisational requirements, do not refuse an reasonable request from clients, or former clients, to access client information, for which the psychologist/speech pathologist have professional responsibility.

 7. Paper and electronic file notes are held securely, with password protection or stored in lockable filing cabinets to protect client records.
 Legally, clients files are held for seven years and then destroyed.

-Please discuss with your psychologist/speech pathologist any particular concerns you may have regarding the privacy of your information.
+Please discuss with your clinician any particular concerns you may have regarding the privacy of your information.